ZMedia Purwodadi

 Table of Contents

-Screen time has become a defining feature of modern childhood, but research and classroom experience increasingly show that middle school years (ages 11–14) represent the peak of screen exposure.
-During this stage, students gain greater independence, increased access to personal devices, and heavier academic reliance on technology—often without the self-regulation skills needed to manage it well.
+Screen time has become a defining feature of modern childhood, but research and classroom experience frequently show that middle school years (ages 11–14) represent the peak of screen usage.
+During this stage, students gain greater independence, wider opportunity to personal devices, and heavier academic dependence on technology—often without the self-regulation skills needed to manage it with competence.
 For educators and school leaders, this period presents both a challenge and an opportunity.

 Why Screen Tie in Middle School